 There is nothing quite as adorable as baby ducklings.
-There is just something about their little quack and too big for them feet that tugs at me begging to take a few of them home.
+There is just something about their little quack and too big feet that tugs at me begging to take a few of them home.
 And in the spring, ducks and chicks are in the feed stores tempting me on each visit.
 Before you head out of the store with a box full of cuteness, you will want to set up a home for them first.
 Today we are going to talk about how to set up a DIY brooder box for ducklings so you can dive into the fun and quirky world of raising ducks.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 I am not a medical professional.
 Before administering any medications to your animals please contact a veterinarian first.

 I have been raising baby chicks for just short of a decade and I seem to have things down to a good system.
 Baby ducks, on the other hand, are a completely different story and the setup I have for my chicks is not a good system for ducklings.

 They just can’t help it.